 And YNAB costs while Mint doesn't, so if you don't want to budget for budgeting help, Mint's the better option.
 If you're not sure which personal finance app you want, try both providers risk-free to find out if the cost is worth it for you.

-If user reviews are to be believed, choosing the right budgeting app turns financial planning from a chore to . . . well, not exactly a delight, but at least an interesting part of your month.
+If user reviews are to be believed, choosing the best financial planning app turns money management from a chore to . . . well, not exactly a delight, but at least an interesting part of your month.
 Even better, learning to budget in your personal life can make you a more financially conscious business owner.

-All the personal finance apps on our list are either free or offer free trials, so don’t be afraid to try one (or more) on for size.
+All the best budgeting tools on our list are either free or offer free trials, so don't be afraid to try one (or more) on for size.

 Interested in budgeting for your business, not just your personal finances?
 Our piece on bookkeeping tips for small-business owners can help.